Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Introduction

 Moreover, we develop analogues of the trace inequalities, from \eqref{eq:classical_trace1} to \eqref{eq:classical_trace2}, for any pair of piecewise polynomial functions $(\uh,\uhath)\in\Xhk$:

 and

 Our proof of both the Poincaré and trace inequalities relies on the work presented in \cite{brenner2015piecewise} and \cite{brenner2003poincare}.
 By employing a Crouzeix-Raviart lifting, we bridge hybridizable spaces with traditional nonconforming spaces.
 This methodology facilitates the use of theories from \cite{brenner2015piecewise} and \cite{brenner2003poincare}, allowing us to eliminate jump terms.
-Consequently, this enables us to achieve an estimate of order $O(h_K)$, as opposed to $O(\frac{1}{h_K})$.
+Consequently, this enables us to achieve a novel estimate.

 Another main contribution of this paper involves utilizing the Poincaré inequality, as detailed from \eqref{eq:poincare_mean1_intro} to \eqref{eq:poincare_boundary_mean_intro}, and the trace inequality, from \eqref{eq:hybrid_trace_u_intro} to \eqref{eq:hybrid_trace_uhat_intro}, to prove the stability of second-order elliptic equations solved by the HDG formulation.
 This approach represents a variation on the proof technique found in \cite{jiang2023stability}, which relies on a translation argument stemming from \eqref{eq:poincare_boundary_mean_intro} for establishing stability.
 In Section \ref{sec:HDG}, we will provide a proof based on the mathematical tools developed in this work directly.